 Adjacent to the Gateway Arch Park is the Gateway Arch Riverboats.
 Taking a riverboat cruise on the Mississippi River is like taking a cruise through time.

-Today Gateway Arch Riverboats offers you a relaxing cruise on the Mighty Mississippi upon a Paddle-wheel boat.
+Today Gateway Arch Riverboats offers you a relaxing cruise on the Mighty Mississippi in a Paddle-wheel boat.
 The Gateway Arch Riverboats offers several cruise options.
-A one hour narrated tour, specialty cruises, night cruises, dinner cruises, and even a haunted cruise.
+A one-hour narrated tour, specialty cruises, night cruises, dinner cruises, and even a haunted cruise.

 Cost: Gateway Arch Riverboat Cruise tickets cost between $22 and $55.
-The tickets can be purchased in combination with your Gateway Arch tickets or separately.
+Tickets can be purchased in combination with your Gateway Arch tickets or separately.

 Hours of operation: cruise times vary

 Location: 50 S. Leonor K. Sullivan Boulevard, St Louis

 Visit The Gateway Arch Riverboat WEBSITE for more information.

 3 ~ St. Louis Aquarium at Union Station

 One of the newest features at Union Station is the Aquarium.
 After several years of construction, the St. Louis Aquarium at Union Station opened its doors on Christmas Day 2019.
 The wait was well worth it for kids of all ages.